 HMRC allows reductions to the maximum penalty in a range for the quality of the disclosure and help given by the taxpayer to quantify the correct tax position.
 This is sometimes referred to as 'telling/helping/giving'.

-HMRC has the right to check disclosures for accuracy and challenge any assumptions used.
-HMRC might also ask to see underlying records to verify the figures included in the disclosure.
+HMRC might also ask to see the underlying records to verify the figures included in the disclosure.

-We often work with other professional advisers to assist our mutual clients.
-For example, on many occasions we have been appointed by accountants who are confident preparing the computations, but unsure how many years to include and how to mitigate penalties; we can advise your accountant on the scope of the disclosure and submit the final version using your accountant’s figures.
+We often work with other professional advisors to assist our mutual clients.
+For example, on many occasions we have been appointed by accountants who are confident in preparing the computations, but unsure how many years to include and how to mitigate penalties; we can advise your accountant on the scope of the disclosure and submit the final version using your accountant’s figures.

 Alternatively, we can be appointed to deal with the historic disclosure in its entirety, whilst your current agent continues with regular compliance work.